Scorpion Tattoo Meanings, Ideas, and Unique Designs

 - Part of the arachnid family and closely related to spiders, they are believed to be over 400 million years old.

-- The scorpion has a bad reputation and it has been that way for thousands of years.
-In most cases, though, it is not as deadly to humans as one would think and the stings are said to be no worse then a bee sting.
-There are scorpions that do have the ability to kill humans in one sting, but there are not many of those in existence.
+- The scorpion has a bad reputation, and it has been this way for thousands of years.
+In most cases, though, it is not as deadly to humans as one would think, and the stings are said to be no worse then a bee sting.
+There are scorpions that have the ability to kill humans with just one sting, but there are not many of those in existence.